pfalcon/pycopy/docs/unix/quickref.rst

 .. _unix_quickref:

-Quick reference for the UNIX and Windows ports
+Quick reference for the Unix and Windows ports
 ==============================================

 Command line options